CodeForPhilly/uliftu-site/react/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn run deploy`

+When configured with proper homepage in package.json, it will deploy the current build as a gh-pages branch.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />